-In this section, we provide the numerical simulation results of our proposed RIPF-CSM method.
-Its performance and computational complexity are compared with the aforementioned benchmark methods, i.e., C-CSM with a single iteration (C-CSM ($i=1$)), C-CSM, SE-CSM, R-CSM and I-2D-CSM.
+In this section, the numerical simulation results of the proposed RIPF-CSM method are provided.
+Its DoA estimation performance and computational complexity are compared with the aforementioned benchmark methods, i.e., C-CSM with a single iteration (C-CSM ($i=1$)), C-CSM, SE-CSM, R-CSM and I-2D-CSM.

-Root mean square error (RMSE) and successful detection probability (SDP) \cite{ref36,ref37,ref38} are used as metrics to measure the DoA estimation performance.
-Among them, RMSE indicates the degree of the deviation between the estimation results and the actual DoAs, which is defined as:
+In the simulations, root mean square error (RMSE) and successful detection probability (SDP) \cite{ref35,ref36,ref37} are used as the metrics for the DoA estimation performance.
+Specifically, RMSE indicates the degree of the deviation between the estimation results and the actual DoAs, and it is defined as: